Scattering amplitudes of stable curves: Scattering using the matrix model

 The action of $\pi_*\cO_C$ on $\pi_* L$ is determined by a $2\times 2$ matrix

 of polynomials $U,V,V',W$ in $z$ of degree at most $g+1$.
 Applying $M$ twice should be a multiplication by the polynomial $f(z)$, which gives equations on polynomials

 and

-Let $S(f)\subset \bA^{3(g+2)}$ be an affine subvariety given by equations \eqref{dfbzdfhz}, where $\bA^{3(g+2)}$ parametrizes $U,V,W$.
+Let $S(f)\subset \bA^{3(g+2)}$ be the affine subvariety given by equations \eqref{dfbzdfhz}, where $\bA^{3(g+2)}$ parametrizes $U,V,W$.
 Then $S(f)$ is smooth for any polynomial $f(z)$ without multiple roots.
-Moreover, the group $\PGL_2$ acts on $S(f)$ (with elements viewed as $2\times2$ matrices) by conjugation freely and the quotient is
+Moreover, the group $\PGL_2$ acts on $S(f)$ (with elements viewed as $2\times2$ matrices) by conjugation freely and the quotient is, by \cite[Theoreme 1.4]{Beauville},

 \end{Review}

 \begin{Theorem} The map $\bbLa$ (and thus the scattering amplitude map $\bLa$) has degree~$2^g$. \end{Theorem}

 \begin{proof} To~determine the degree of $\bbLa$, we fix a general point in $\Bun_F(\bP^1,z_1,\ldots,z_n)$ and count the number of preimages of this point in $\Pic^{g+1}C$.
 A general parabolic bundle has splitting type $\cO\oplus\cO$ and the parabolic structure is the set of points $(z_1,q_1),\ldots,(z_n,q_n)$, so essentially we choose general points $q_1,\ldots,q_n\in\bP^1$.
 The corresponding bundle $L\in\Pic^{g+1}C$ is away from the theta-divisor $E$, so we can locate it using~\eqref{SFhDFh}.